hypercerts-org/hypercerts/README.md

 - Hypercerts Dapp
   - [on Fleek](https://hypercerts.on.fleek.co/) - Production build on mainnet
   - [on Vercel](https://hypercerts.vercel.app) - Staging build on Goerli
-  - [on Netlify](https://hypercerts.netlify.app/) - Staging build on Goerli

 ## Setup and build